yukl-c/ReactJS-and-TypeScript-stopwatch-linked-with-quene-handling-tasks/README.md

-# ReactJS and TypeScript: stopwatch connected to quenes handling tasks
+# ReactJS and TypeScript: stopwatch connected to queues handling tasks
 # Stopwatch
 - in src/app/stopwatch.tsx
 - A visually appealing and intuitive user interface for the stopwatch with the following elements: